orvi-tmp/learning-c-with-pebble/chapter02.md

 ### Programming Environments ###

-The development process -- from idea to running watch app -- is a process that involves many tools.
+The development process -- from idea to running watchapp -- is a process that involves many tools.
 From editors to compilers to PBW generators, the process has many steps with many software applications.
-To make the process easier, we combine these tools into an *interactive development environment*.
+To make the process easier, we combine these tools into an *integrated development environment*.

-An interactive development environment, or IDE, focuses on the process of software development by combining software tool steps together into actions that a developer initiates through a user interface.
+An integrated development environment, or IDE, focuses on the process of software development by combining software tool steps together into actions that a developer initiates through a user interface.
 For example, if code compiles correctly, it could be assumed that the next step is to run that code.
 So those actions could be combined into, say, a button on a graphic user interface.
 That button could check to see if the code is saved into a file, compile the code, and, if the code compiles correctly, download the code to a watch for execution.

 In addition to streamlining the development process, IDEs offer enhanced coding tools.
 There can be tools that analyze code; there can be editors that error-check your code as you write it.